View UNM’s Coronavirus Guidance for Employees.

-Additional information can be found at the NMERB website
+Additional information can be found on the NMERB website in the NMERB Handbook

-All employees at UNM (excluding student employees, resident physicians, and post-doctoral employees) with an appointment of 26% or more are eligible to participate.
+All employees at UNM (excluding student employees, resident physicians, post-doctoral employees, and full VA employees) with an appointment of 26% or more are eligible to participate.

-As you review ERB job requirements, please note that ERB policy language uses FTE and the UNM system of record uses appointment percentage.
+As you review NMERB job requirements, please note that NMERB policy language uses FTE and the UNM system of record uses appointment percentage.
 Example: An appointment of 26% with UNM is equal .26 FTE.

-Effective July 1, 2016, employees hired in On-Call or Temporary positions who are working an appointment of 26% or more per quarter, will be eligible to earn retirement service credits and thus are required to make ERB contributions.
+Employees hired in On-Call or Temporary positions who are working an appointment of 26% or more per quarter, will be eligible to earn retirement service credits and thus are required to make NMERB contributions.
 Additionally, as the employer, UNM will be required to contribute the Employer Rate for each of these employees.
-See our NMERB Guidelines Clarification webpage for more information.

 Your enrollment in this plan is automatic.
 No action on your part is needed.

 The employer's (UNM) contribution for employees with an annual wage over $24,000 (equivalent to appointment of 100%) is 17.15% of gross earnings, and the employee's tax-deferred contribution is 10.7% of gross earnings.
 For employees with an annual wage of $24,000 (equivalent to appointment of 100%) or less, employer contributions are 17.15% of gross earnings, and the employee's tax-deferred contribution is 7.9% of gross earnings.
 Rates are subject to change by the New Mexico Legislature.

 In order to receive an NMERB retirement pension benefit, you must meet one of the following criteria:NMERB member before July 1, 2010 (Tier 1):